 |File format||Example value|

 - Describe only the product itself.
-Don't describe other aspects like details about compatible products, accessories, other similar products available.
+Don't describe other aspects like details about compatible products, accessories or other similar products available.
 Don't provide your business's history or policies.

 - Use professional and grammatically correct language.
 Correct grammar is easier to understand and gives you a more professional appearance, which can lead to more clicks.
-Also avoid gimmicky ways of drawing attention such as all caps, symbols and promotional text.
-Learn more about the editorial & professional requirements.
+Also avoid gimmicky ways of drawing attention, such as all caps, symbols and promotional text.
+Learn more about the editorial and professional requirements.

-- Don't use words from foreign languages, unless they're commonly understood such as a product with a foreign name or title.
+- Don't use words from foreign languages, unless they're well understood such as a product with a foreign name or title.

-- For example, the word "sushi" is commonly understood outside of Japan.
+- For example, 'sushi' is a word well understood outside of Japan.

 - Write foreign words using the alphabet of your target language.
 For example, avoid Japanese characters when targeting the United States.
 Letters with accents, like 'Les Clés' are allowed.

 - Don't use foreign characters for gimmicky purposes.
-This technique is common in spam and untrustworthy ads.
+This technique is common in spam and untrustworthy product listings.
 For example: (ಠ_ಠ)